-For migrants, stopover in Yemen often means rape and torture
+Seeking a better life in Saudi Arabia, migrants find torture, death in Yemen

 The migrants climbed out of the boats into the turquoise water.
 One young man collapsed on the beach, his feet swollen.
 A woman stepped on something sharp in the water and fell screeching in pain.
 Others washed their clothes in the waves to get out the vomit, urine and feces from the rugged journey.

 The migrants were lined up and loaded onto trucks.
 They gripped the iron bars in the truck bed as they were driven along the highway.
 At each compound, the truck unloaded a group of migrants, like a school bus dropping off students.
-The migrants disappeared inside.
+The migrants disappeared inside..

 From time to time, Ethiopians escape their imprisonment or are released and stagger out of the desert into town.
 Eman Idrees, 27, and her husband were held for eight months by an Ethiopian smuggler.
 She recalled the savage beatings they endured, which left a scar on her shoulder; the smuggler received $700 to take her to Saudi Arabia, but wouldn’t let her go, because “he wanted me.”